Water to wire.... how the AC electricity is generated.

 Active load Management:

-The secret to how a 200 kW hydro plant can provide power to a total load of 300 kW or more.
 In addition to the governor controlling the precise speed of the generator and hence line frequency, load management diverts available power to useful loads arranged in a pritorized sequence.
 The load manager is always testing the power being dumped in the ballest load and when there is sufficient excess, another prioritized load turns on.
 These consist of water tanks, space heaters, display lighting, dryers, freezers, or any other load that can be shut off for a period of time with no ill effect.

 Base loads such as lighting, pumps, outlets, kitchen appliances, sound equipment, computers, communications etc. are always connected.